elastic/logstash-docs-md/docs/lsr/plugins-outputs-elasticsearch.md

 ## Batch Sizes [_batch_sizes]

-This plugin attempts to send batches of events to the [{{es}} Bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html) as a single request.
+This plugin attempts to send batches of events to the [Elasticsearch Bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html) as a single request.
 However, if a batch exceeds 20MB we break it up into multiple bulk requests.
 If a single document exceeds 20MB it is sent as a single request.

 ## DNS Caching [_dns_caching]